pbstck/homework/README.md

 ## Merging datasources

-We have one data source.
+We have one data source: a folder with json files.
+Each file contains a json object.

 ```json